PAINTER I SCULPTOR I MAKER

-Constance draws inspiration from originators such as Frankenthaler, Still, and Rothko, among others.
-Also, the historical legend of Black Mountain College, near her home in Asheville, fostered a strong sense of individuality and creative intensity in the region.
+The historical legend of Black Mountain College, near my home in Asheville, fostered a strong sense of individuality and creative intensity in the region.
 The work of its faculty and students revolutionized the arts and science scenes in the second half of the twentieth century.
-Among the best-known affiliates were Josef and Anni Albers, John Cage, Merce Cunningham, Robert Rauschenberg, Buckminster Fuller, Willem de Kooning, Cy Twombly, Robert Motherwell, Franz Kline, M.C.
-Richards, Charles Olsen and Jacob Lawrence.
-Their legacy continues to reverberate and inspire the next art movement in Western North Carolina.
+Among the best-known affiliates were Josef and Anni Albers, Robert Motherwell, Willem de Kooning, Cy Twombly, Robert Rauschenberg, Buckminster Fuller, and Franz Kline.
+Their legacy continues to reverberate and inspire the next art movement in Western North Carolina and drives my fellow artists and me to originate and excel.

 The following information is available upon request: